mdekrey/GitAutomation/readme.md

 Local files that are not included in the repository include:

  * /GitAutomation/git.json - the git repository to use.
 See
- * /git-credentials.txt - the password to use.
+ * /git-credentials.txt - the password to use for the git repository.
 Not persisted in the docker image for security purposes.
+ * /sql-credentials.txt - the password to set up for the SA role for the dockerized SQL container.
+Not persisted in the docker image for security purposes.
+ * /sql-eula.txt - whether you agree to Microsoft's EULA for the SQL docker container.
+Should contain a single 'Y' if you do.

 # Building via Visual Studio 2017